Your business can greatly benefit from the latest trends in the virtual workplace.

 In this survey, CoSo Cloud said 3 out of 10 participants produce more work output in less time.

-Meanwhile, more than half take less leaves and vacations, even when they aren’t feeling well.
+Meanwhile, more than half take fewer leaves and vacations, even when they aren’t feeling well.

 But the 2019 State of the Digital Workplace report says almost 70% are feeling left out.